bentoml/BentoML/docs/source/concepts.rst

       def predict(self, df):
           return self.artifacts.model.predict(df)

-If you had specific versions of PyPI packages required for model serving that are different from your training environment, or if the :code:`infer_pip_packages=True` option did not work for your case (bug report highly appreciated), you can also specify the list of PyPI packages manually using the :code:`pip_packages` option:
+`Bug reports
+<https://github.com/bentoml/BentoML/issues>`_ are highly appreciated if you experience
+problems when using the :code:`infer_pip_packages=True` option.

+Specifying dependencies explicitly is recommended for improving reliability in the production environment.
+PyPI packages can be manually specified using either the :code:`pip_packages` option or the :code:`requirements_txt_file` option.

 .. code-block:: python
+  :caption: Specifying PyPI packages through the `pip_packages` option

   @bentoml.env(
     pip_packages=[